Zilvaro/my-digitalz/README.md

 This project is the HTML and CSS based functional core structure of the solution working as a teaser and allowing interested people to request more information.
 By adding more elements in JavaScript and Python later it will become more functional, easier-to-use and beneficial for different users.

-##Table of Contents
+## Table of Contents

-#1.
-User Experience (UX) & Interface (UI)
+# 1. User Experience (UX) & Interface (UI)

 ##1.1 General Rules
 [Go to the top](#table-of-contents)

 While designing the functionality & user experience there were applied some guiding principles:
-*5 seconds rule: it has to be clear what the page is for in 5s (is it just for information, to perform an activity or leave a comment) and where to go next
+* 5 seconds rule: it has to be clear what the page is for in 5s (is it just for information, to perform an activity or leave a comment) and where to go next
-*2 clicks rule: user shall get to any core functionality (perform a task, order product, check the points balance, leave a message, etc.) in max-2 click from any page within the application.
-*call-to-action: at every page or stage there is an invitation "to do something" (contact, order, donate, perform a task or follow to instruction section).
+* 2 clicks rule: user shall get to any core functionality (perform a task, order product, check the points balance, leave a m * call-to-action: at every page or stage there is an invitation "to do something" (contact, order, donate, perform a task or follow to instruction section).
-*consistency: every page has the same color scheme, similar structure, button design and follows a common practice of app design (OK buttons - green, main page - home, settings - in profile, etc.)
+* consistency: every page has the same color scheme, similar structure, button design and follows a common practice of app design (OK buttons - green, main page - home, settings - in profile, etc.)

-##1.2 Personas
+## 1.2 Personas

 Alex : 25 years old sustainable business owner.
 He is promoting reusability and sharing, so he provides refillable containers for food products, supplies quality produce from different parts of the world and organizes communal workshops about circular economy.
 In addition to his facebook and Instagram accounts he would like to have an application where he can check the display and stock level in partner stores, activate on-line store and run continuous crowdfunding activities to support the business.